Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

   - If user wants resolve all package dependencies automatically, user can install the package using pip just like this: `pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`.
   - `pip install` will automatically put all the executables in the package into one of the folders in $PATH (i.e. simply typing the executable name will work) and the python library in one of the folders in python paths (i.e. a simple `import something` in a python script will work).
 If `virtualenv` is used, then executables will go into `bin/` and library will go to `lib/pythonX.Y/site-packages/` under the virtual environment.
   - For uninstallation, `pip uninstall <package name>` will uninstall a package.
 For me, the best way is to use a `virtualenv` folder and simply delete the folder once I don't need it.
 I am not sure if Mininet users will like it though.

+<i>BL: It's difficult for me to get my head around what we're actually creating here.
+Are we assuming that people are going to package their Mininet extensions as Python modules?
+Is that the right mechanism?
+Maybe it is, although it seems as if it might be overkill for something as simple as a topology, and perhaps inadequate for something like a multipath topology which requires a multipath controller.</i>

 #### Plan for the this week (17-21 June):
 - I am currently working on the user registration page (item no. 5 above) in djangopypi2.
 It currently only supports adding new user through the admin panel, which is not supposed to be accessible to anyone but the admin.
 This shouldn't take more than 2 days.
 [DONE]